 If you have one of the rarer designs, your pound coin could be worth more than its face value.
-The “Royal Arms” is the most common design, however there are 24 different designs in circulation, and certain coins could fetch you up to £20.
+The “Royal Arms” was the most common design, however there were 41 different combinations of designs and date in circulation, and certain coins could fetch you up to £20.
 Some reports suggest the very rarest have sold on eBay for up to £35.

 Do you have antique money?
 Find out about getting old coins valued.

 What to do with old bank notes

 The paper £5 note was the first banknote to be overhauled to a polymer version featuring Sir Winston Churchill in 2016, and the £10 note followed in 2017 with an image of Jane Austen.
 Now the £20 note has had the same treatment, with an updated version featuring the artist JMW Turner, launched in February 2020.

 As with the redesigned £1 coin, these new notes have been introduced for greater security.
 The new notes are harder for criminals to forge due to features such as a transparent window with a portrait of the Queen, colour-changing pictures and holograms.

 This is not the only benefit, however.
 The new polymer notes are more durable, and this should be better for the environment as they won’t need to be replaced as frequently.
 They are also easier to keep clean and, while not indestructible, they are significantly stronger – and should withstand any accidental spins in the washing machine or exposure to high temperatures.

 Many banks will still accept old notes as deposits from customers.
 The Post Office may also accept them as a deposit into bank accounts you can access at the Post Office.
 You can also exchange withdrawn notes with The Bank of England.